 The issue arises when such baptized church members find themselves in an unchurched condition, either due to church discipline or due to their church disbanding or a split.
 Simply moving away from the church wherein the membership consists does not remove them from under the authority of that church.
-However, in regard to the three former states (under discipline, odisbanded, split), from whence do they obtain authority to organize into a church?
+However, in regard to the three former states (under discipline, disbanded, or split), the question arises from whence do they obtain authority to organize into a church?

 DA advocates argue that no preexisting church, council or presbytery can convey church authority.
-However, this is a straw man argument as both sides agree that previous to the act of church constitution these baptized believers are not a church, and therefore are without "church" authority.
-Church authority belongs to an existing church rather than to a non-church or unchurched baptized believers.
+However, that is a straw man argument, as both sides agree that previous to the act of church constitution these baptized believers are not a church, and therefore are without "church' authority.
+Church authority belongs to an existing church rather than to non-church or unchurched baptized believers.
 Hence, a church must first exist for church authority to exist.
-Prior to its existence there is no church authority found in unchurched persons.
+Prior to church existence there is no church authority found in unchurched persons.

-The real issue is from whence do these unchurched baptized believers obtain authority to meet for the purpose to become a church with church authority.
+The real issue is from whence these unchurched baptized believers obtain authority to meet for the purpose to become a church with church authority.

-DA advocates argue that authority to meet and organize exists by virtue of scriptural baptism.
-In other words, they believe that authority to carry out all aspects of the Great Commission is conveyed in the act of scriptural baptism, which is directly contradictory to the historic interpretation of Matthew 28:19-20 which demands that only an existing church can administer this commission.
+DA advocates argue that authority to meet and organize into a church consists by virtue of scriptural baptism.
+In other words, they believe that authority to carry out all aspects of the Great Commission is conveyed in the act of scriptural baptism.
+This view directly contradicts the historic interpretation of Matthew 28:19-20 which demands that only an existing church can administer this commission.

-Both historical Landmarkism and the Scriptures deny this DA interpretation of Matthew 28:19-20.
-Both historical Landmarkism and the scriptures plainly teach that only an existing church has authority to carry out all aspects of the Great Commission including gathering baptized believers into a teaching assembly (Mt.
-28:20; Acts 2:40-41).
-The authority to organize into a New Testament church is derived from a preexisting New Testament church.
-Obtaining "church authority" occurs only after a group of baptized believers become a church.
-Authority to constitute into such a church falls under the authorized administrator of the Great Commission - "ye" as a preexisting church.
+Both historic Landmarkism and the Scriptures deny this DA interpretation of Matthew 28:19-20.
+Both historic Landmarkism and the scriptures plainly teach that only an existing church has authority to carry out all aspects of the Great Commission including gathering baptized believers into a teaching assembly (Matthew 28:20; Acts 2:40-41).
+That being the case, then the consequence of such an interpretation would demand that authority to organize into a New Testament church is derived from a preexisting New Testament church.
+Since obtaining "church authority" occurs only after a group of baptized believers become a church, therefore, authority to be constituted into such a church falls under the authorized administrator of the Great Commission - "ye" as a preexisting church.

-- a.
-An Authorized administrator Those authorized to administer the Great Commission are identified by the plural pronoun "ye" in Matthew 28:19-20.
-This is a horizontal and instrumental administrator that is placed between Christ and "them" (baptized believers) in the Great Commission.
-This is the irrefutable grammar. - b.
-An authorized orderly process for the preparation of, and constitution of a church.
-First, they must be gospel converts (v.
+a.
+An authorized administrator - Those authorized to administer the Great Commission are identified by the plural pronoun "ye" in Matthew 28:19-20.
+This is a horizontal and instrumental administrator that is placed between Christ and "them", (baptized believers) in the Great Commission.
+This is the irrefutable grammar.

+b.
+An authorized orderly process for the preparation of, and constitution of a church-First, they must be gospel converts (v.
 19a).
 Second, they must be scripturally baptized (v.
 19b).
-Third, they must be gathered in covenant committment to teach and observe the same faith and order of Jesus Christ (v.
+Third, they must be gathered in covenant commitment to teach and observe the same faith and order of Jesus Christ (v.
 20).

-This orderly process is what earlier Baptists referred to as gospel church order or regular church order, as this order begins with the gospel and concludes with bringing "them" (baptized believers) together into a teaching/observing assembled relationship with Christ.
+This orderly process is what earlier Baptists referred to, as gospel church order or regular church order, as this order begins with the gospel and concludes with bringing "them", (baptized believers), together into a teaching/observing assembled relationship with Christ.
 It is called regular order because it is the only practice followed by all true churches of Christ.